jfbueno/duke-generator/README.md

 This is a very simple application used to generate gets and sets to (Java) private attributes.
 This application is hosted [here](http://duke-generator.esy.es/).

+## License

+> You can see the full license [here](https://github.com/jefhtavares/duke-generator/blob/gh-pages/LICENSE)

 This source code is licensed by MIT License, so, do what the hell you want to do with this.
 I'm not responsible for any kind of errors, catastrophes or natural disasters caused by this.
-Don't blame me and, please, don't cry.

-### Todo list
-- [x] Favicon
-- [ ] Change container background color